-The input signal will initially be sampled with the first falling edge of the clock following the transmission of a logic-high $R/\overline{W}$ bit.
+The input signal will initially be sampled with the first falling edge of the clock following the transmission of a logic-high R/\overline{W} bit.
 Additionally, with the rising edge of the SCL, the ADC will transmit an acknowledge bit (ACK = 0).
-The master must release the data bus during this clock pulse to allow the MCP3221 to pull the line low (refer to Figure 5-3).
+The master must release the data bus during this clock pulse to allow the MCP3021 to pull the line low (refer to Figure 5-3).

-For consecutive samples, sampling begins on the falling edge of the LSB of the conversion result, which is two bytes long.
-Refer to Figure 5-6 a for timing diagram.
+For consecutive samples, sampling begins on the last bit of the lower data byte.
+Refer to Figure 5-6 for timing diagram.